The Disruptive Innovators Network

 Before I go on I will say if this gentleman ever reads this that I am sorry to have to single him out like this and I hope it won't be taken personally.
 This article is simply aimed at questioning precisely what is going on with these disruption group.

-If the comments I reproduce below are indeed from the same Steve Thorlby-Coy then I have some concerns.
+If the comments I reproduce below are indeed from the same man, then I have some concerns.
 The website these comments were on seems very much to be an "inspirational nu-speak" type of website.
 I don't want this sort of thing reshaping our local housing service.
-Secondly I have always found the best managers don't talk about "good quality conversations", the best managers let you know when you're doing well, tell you when something is amiss and are there to listen to concerns you have.
-They don't sit there worrying about designing a forced conversation.
+Secondly I have always found the best managers just get the job done and work with people without the need to overthink it.

 Indeed, my favourite manager barely ever did appraisals, he'd maybe do one for a few minutes each year to tick a box.
 He made sure his team worked fine throughout the year so there was never much need for anything to be said in appraisals.
 It was like a well oiled machine.
-If more managers could be like him rather than things like this, workplaces in general would be a lot better.
+If more managers could be like that man, workplaces would be a lot better.

 I also noticed a Stephen Thorlby-Coy having being involved with sexual therapy.
 If this is the same man is he perhaps skilled with Neuro-Linguistic Programming?